 Netting out any other expenditures items from the Net Operating Income results in a Before Tax Cash Flow for the property.
-This gives a clear picture of free cash flow available to the owners of a property, before debt service and taxes.
+This gives a clear picture of free cash flow available to the owners of a property, before taxes.

 Reversion Cash Flows

 In addition to forecasting the operating cash flows using the above proforma line items, the reversion cash flow, or net sales proceeds, must also be taken into account on a real estate proforma.
 The reversion value can be estimated in a number of different ways, including taking a terminal cap rate and applying it to that year’s NOI, or applying a percentage of growth method to appreciate the property over the holding period.
 After a sales price is forecasted, any outstanding debt is netted out, as well as selling costs and taxes, to arrive at a net sales proceeds figure.